 Among Asian cuisines, Taiwanese food is one of the most underrated cuisines out there.
 But even though it doesn’t get enough attention like its Japanese, Thai or even Vietnamese counterparts, I have never heard of someone who didn’t like Taiwanese food.
+And Taiwanese food scene has lots of varieties and influences from different regions.
+You can see this from different styles of cooking and presentation of noodles, soup, dimsuns, pastries and sweets in Taiwan.
 So here is the list of must-try food in Taiwan when you decide to have that trip to this amazing country:

 18. Chinese Pancake with fillings.